QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Linear algebra code

 The Schur matrix \(H_k(x)\) is symmetric positive definite, since it is the sum of a positive definite matrix (\(Q+\Sx^{-1}\)) and a positive semidefinite matrix.
 Therefore, a Cholesky factorization of \(H_k(x)\) exists.
 Furhtermore, when \(k\) remains constant and \(x\) changes to \(x^+\), the difference between \(H_k(x^+)\) and \(H_k(x)\) is given by

 with \(\J^e = \J_k(x^+) \setminus \J_k(x)\) and \(\J^l = \J_k(x) \setminus \J_k(x^+)\) the sets of constraints respectively entering and leaving the active set.
-Therefore, two low rank Cholesky factorization updates can be performed \cite{davis1999modifying,davis2001multiple}.
+Therefore, two \review{low-rank} Cholesky factorization updates can be performed \cite{davis1999modifying,davis2001multiple}.
 LADEL has implemented the one-rank update routines in \cite{davis1999modifying}, which are slightly less efficient than the multiple-rank routines outlined in \cite{davis2001multiple}, as implemented in CHOLMOD \cite{chen2008algorithm}.